Uuvana-Studios/longvinter-docker-server/README.md

 Docker config for setting up a Longvinter server

 ## System requirements
 This Docker container runs on any OS that supports Docker, provided it has an Intel or AMD processor.
 Docker for ARM or Apple Silicon does not work since SteamCMD does not appear to support these platforms.

 Also make sure the requirements described in the official server repo are met as well: https://github.com/Uuvana-Studios/longvinter-linux-server.

+### Prerequisites
+- Docker
+- Docker Compose
+- Git (optional)

-Note that you do not have to install anything other than Docker and Docker Compose on the system that will run this container.
-However, it is recommended to use Git to download and update the configuration in this Github repository.
+It is recommended to use Git to download and update the configuration in this Github repository.

-Note: Using this Docker container setup requires knowledge about how Docker works.
+**NOTE:** Using this Docker container setup requires knowledge about how Docker works.
 Basic knowledge of the command line may also be required.

 ## Install Docker